 Our work is Personal.
 We believe in giving great ownership to the beneficiaries within the project.
 So, we listen to Moms and their concerns, and then we make adjustments as needed.
 Moms are the voices we believe we must listen to, if they are going to have buy-in and commitment to breaking out of cycles of poverty.

 Our work is Sacrificially Funded.
 We believe that everyone who gives to EHE has sacrificed at least in a small way to make it happen.
 We do not receive government funding nor grants for our work, but rather we exist because of churches and individuals who give some.
 This means that we take great effort to be careful stewards of what has been sacrificially given in Jesus’ name.

 Our work is Jesus Centered.
 Everything we do is done to show the love of Jesus to a Mother and Child.
 Our staff are trained to share Jesus in deed through their actions.
 We expect that Moms and children will be treated with dignity and respect at all times so that they will see we are Jesus followers by our love.
 Through our Spiritual Ministry we are able to also share Jesus in Word.
 We want Him to be lifted high – and for Moms to see and respond to the hope that we have in Him.

 At the present time, EHE works only in the Kore’ slum of Addis Ababa, Ethiopia.
-However in 2018 we are starting an initiative to reach into Central Asia among refugee populations living in urban settings.
 If you are interested in seeing EHE start work in a certain area, please contact us at info@EmbracingHopeEthiopia.com

 What is Embracing Hope Ethiopia’s legal status?